-Start the morning with a visit to the National Palace Museum.
-After a Dim Sum style lunch, drive around 3 hours south to the popular resort that lies in the heart of Taiwan, Sun Moon Lake, and visit the local landmark, Wen Wu Temple.
-Take a shared motorboat cruise around the lake and enjoy the beautiful surroundings.
+Drive around 3 hours south to the popular resort that lies in the heart of Taiwan, Sun Moon Lake, and visit the local landmark, Wen Wu Temple.
+After lunch, take a short 20 minute shared motorboat cruise around the lake and enjoy the beautiful surroundings.
 Also visit Holy Monk Shrine, Tze-En Pagoda and Tehua Village (the aboriginal village).
 Check in to your hotel for a two-night stay.